Skip to main content

 verifierThe name of the verifier that you have registered on the Web3Auth Dashboard.
 It's a mandatory field, and accepts string as a value.

-typeOfLoginType of login for this verifier, this value will affect the login flow that is adapted.
+typeOfLoginType of login for this verifier.
+This value will affect the login flow.
 For example, if you choose google, a Google sign-in flow will be used.
-If you choose jwt, you should provide your own JWT token, no sign-in flow will be presented.
+If you choose jwt, you should provide your own JWT token, and no sign-in flow will be presented.
 It's a mandatory field, and accepts TypeOfLogin as a value.

 name?Display name for the verifier.
 If null, the default name is used.
 It accepts string as a value.